 Based on the results obtained in the present study, we can conclude that both treatment conditions were effective at post-treatment, but the EMMA condition was slightly superior on the outcome measures and the clinically meaningful change in the long term.
 Furthermore, results obtained from 18 patients included in this study (7 from the traditional condition and 11 from the EMMA condition) after treatment, showed that 66.7% of them preferred the VR condition, whereas only 33.6% preferred the traditional one.
 Our data indicate a preference for the EMMA system, but this result cannot be generalized to all patients since the sample size was small.
 Moreover, it should be kept in mind that these patients were willing to receive psychological treatment supported by VR, and not all patients would necessarily have a positive opinion about technologies.
-Additionally, most of the participants (83.3% in EMMA condition and 72.2% in the Traditional Condition) held a university degree which might also explain why they preferred VR and, this might not be representative for the general population.

-On the other hand, in the case of these problems, the positive results obtained in the long term are especially relevant, considering the few studies available in the literature about the maintenance of the rapeutic gains.
+On the other hand, in the case of these problems, the positive results obtained in the long term are especially relevant, considering the few studies available in the literature about the maintenance of therapeutic gains.
 Results from this study offer additional support for the positive and lasting effects of VR in the psychological treatment field (e.g., Botella et al., 2007; Emmelkamp et al., 2002; Rothbaum, Hodges, Anderson, Price & Smith, 2002; Ready, Pollack, Rothbaum & Alarcón, 2006).
 Other advantages of the VR environment used in the present study should be pointed out.
 First, as mentioned in the introduction, EMMA's World adapts its contents in relation to the affective manifestations the users express at any time during the therapy session, resulting in the creation of a personalized and clinically meaningful environment, which, in turn, favors the complete immersion in the narrative and the elaboration and assimilation of the events.
 Second, the system uses symbols, landscapes and other personalized elements to create a context that "represents or symbolizes" the situation.
 The use of VR and symbols to conduct exposure/elaboration provides a safe context where patients can experience and confront their problems without the inconvenience of real life.
 In fact, patients perceive VR exposure to be less aversive than the traditional exposure technique (Baños et al., 2009; Botella et al., 2016).